Electric toothbrushes help remove plaque and keep teeth clean, but many people still wonder, can electric toothbrushes damage enamel.

 By making informed choices, those with compromised enamel can keep their teeth clean and safe.

-Holding the toothbrush at a 45-degree angle to the gum line allows the bristles to gently clean the teeth and gum margin without applying excessive pressure.
+To brush your teeth effectively, hold the brush at a 45-degree angle toward the gum line so the bristles can clean both the teeth and the gums.

 Overbrushing is a common but avoidable mistake that can lead to enamel erosion and sensitivity.